H-DNA/H-DNA.github.io/docs/posts/correctness-conditions/index.md

 **Definition 2.** A **correctness condition** is a mapping of algorithm specifications to validity functions.

-Note that a correctness condition based on this definition is a mapping of algorithm specifications to a validity functions, not a single validity function.
+Note that a correctness condition based on this definition is a mapping of algorithm specifications to validity functions, not a single validity function.
 For example, the linearizable queue has a validity function and the linearizable stack has a different validity function.
 Consequently, it's actually not sufficient to say that "An algorithm is linearizable".
 You should say, "A queue is linearizable" or "An algorithm is queue-linearizable".

 **Unresolved question.** What is an **algorithm specification**?